NickLiffen/ghas-enablement/README.md

 If you pick Actions:

 - Loops over the repositories found within the `repos.json` file.
-Actions is enabled on these repositories.
+Actions is then enabled on these repositories.
 This is useful if you want to ensure that the Code Scanning workflow can run and Actions isn't disabled.

+If you pick Create Issue:

+- Loops over the repositories found within the `repos.json` file.
+An issue will be created with the [following text](./src/utils/text/issueText.ts) alerting repository maintainers that a pull request for CodeQL was created, along with other helpful resources.

 ## Prerequisites